 How to Make a Sublimation Tumbler in a Cricut Mug Press

-Attach the design to the cup with heat resistant tape just as you would when using an oven.
+Remove the clear lid or slide lid from the mug, and attach the design to the cup with heat tape just as you would when using an oven.
 You don’t need a silicone mug wrap for the Mug Press.
 Make sure that you tape all of the loose edges down tightly, especially at the top and bottom of the tumbler.

 One thing I learned about the Mug Press is that it is important to wrap your tumbler with a couple of layers of butcher paper over the design.
 Otherwise you can get yellow marks on your cup.
 I have also read that people have experienced overheating even when using the butcher paper.
 Although the Cricut Mug Press comes with a preset time and temperature, there is actually a way to manually change the factory settings.